Work hard. Play Hard.

 In addition to the Riensche family, there is a great group who help the Blue Diamond Farming Company to run every day.
 From driving grain carts, to fixing broken cultivator shanks, to putting the new crop in the ground, this team can do it all.
 The crew at BDFC loves to play with the latest and most innovative technology, work at an award-winning family farming operation, and be treated to spontaneous company outings (such as baseball games, farm shows, and team meals).

 Early every morning, Monday through Friday (and sometimes Saturday), the crew arrives at the farm.
 Employees clock in, get a to-do list from Ben, and begin the day.
-As farming is largely a team-oriented occupation, our guys get to know each other pretty well.
+As farming is largely a team-oriented occupation, our team get to know each other pretty well.
 Regulars at the farm include Andy Covington and Kendall Kane, both of whom have worked for BDFC for over 20 years.